DATA COLLECTION

 What if you have more information about specific trauma incidents which could be troubling the child but the child does not mention them when completing the outcome measure?

-You can make a note of supplemental information on the Trauma History Profile and in the client’s charting notes but allow the child to self-identify what is bothering him/her the most (Self-Report Trauma Profile) and his/her reactions to it (Reaction Index).
+You can make a note of supplemental information on the Trauma History Profile and in the client’s charting notes but allow the child to self-identify what is bothering them the most (Self-Report Trauma Profile) and their reactions to it (Reaction Index).
 The outcome measure is designed to isolate the trauma experience and symptoms the child reports are most bothersome at the time.
 If the child later identifies a different trauma as most bothersome you may administer the Self-Report Trauma Profile and the Reaction Index again.

 OTHER OUTCOME MEASURES